badadmin/msktutil_script/README.md

 *Authentication to LDAP*
 * Console Login
 * SSH\SFTP Login
-* HTTP\FTP Login (not implemented yet)
+* HTTP\FTP Login (not implemented yet ... waiting for update to msktutil to better supprt service accounts)

 *Authorized Password Changes*
-* Force user to change their passowrd at their initial login or after a password has been reset in Active Directory.
+* Force user to change their password at their initial login or after a password has been reset in Active Directory.
 * Notify user when their password is approaching expiry or has already expired.
 * Honor password policies as set in Active Directory GPO password policies (some of these work, like number of days before user can change password again.
 Others, like the password complexity requirements get hung-up on RHEL' password complexity rules and need to be disabled locally to be circumvented).
 * Account lock-out per Active Directory policy (lock-out on LDAP server; locked out on domain).
+* Allow Active Directory password to be changed from Linux server.

 running msktutil_core
 ================